GO Baviaans: Cedar Falls Day Hike

 Due to the unique and sensitive nature of the Cedar Falls Kloof, we manage it for future generations to enjoy in its pristine state.
 Fires and overnight camping are not allowed.

-Permits for the trail are required, and are limited to 12 people per day.
 Advance booking is essential.
-R90 per person.
 The trail is free for those staying over in Cedar Falls accommodation but advanced booking is still required.

 The walk to the first pool is a moderately easy 3.7 km hike following a path up the kloof.
 At points you will walk over river stones and rocks as you criss-cross the river.
 There are some beautiful mountain pools to stop and swim in along the way.